thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/listaccounts.md

   d: "A JSON array containing key/value pairs with account names and values.
 Must include, at the very least, the default account (\"\")"

 - n: "→<br>Account : Balance"
-  t: "string : number (bitcoins)"
+  t: "string : number (dash)"
   p: "Required<br>(1 or more)"
-  d: "The name of an account as a string paired with the balance of the account as a number of bitcoins.
-The number of bitcoins may be negative if the account has spent more bitcoins than it received.
+  d: "The name of an account as a string paired with the balance of the account as a number of dash.
+The number of dash may be negative if the account has spent more dash than it received.
 Accounts with zero balances and zero transactions will be displayed"

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*
+*Example from Dash Core 0.12.2*

 Display account balances with one confirmation and watch-only addresses included.
+Add the InstantSend confirmations (5) for locked transactions.

 {% highlight bash %}
-bitcoin-cli -testnet listaccounts 1 true
+dash-cli -testnet listaccounts 1 true true
 {% endhighlight %}

 Result:

 {% highlight json %}
 {
-    "" : -2.73928803,
-    "Refund from example.com" : 0.00000000,
-    "doc test" : -498.45900000,
-    "someone else's address" : 0.00000000,
-    "someone else's address2" : 0.00050000,
-    "test" : 499.97975293,
-    "test account" : 0.00000000,
-    "test label" : 0.48961280,
-    "test1" : 1.99900000
+  "": -2941.30029732,
+  "Watching": 8.50000000,
+  "MN": 2000.25442744,
+  "PS": 37.02970000,
+  "Recv1": 3843.48167912,
 }
 {% endhighlight %}